skysqlinc/skysql-docs/docs/Data loading, Migration/Replicating data from external DB.md

 # From a MySQL Database

-MariaDB SkySQL customers can configure inbound replication from MySQL 5.7 to a compatible MariaDB running in SkySQL.
+SkySQL customers can configure inbound replication from MySQL 5.7 to a compatible MariaDB running in SkySQL.

-For additional information about the stored procedures used to configure replication with Replicated Transactions services, see "[SkySQL Replication Helper Procedures for Replicated Transactions](https://mariadb.com/docs/skysql-previous-release/ref/replication-procedures/replicated-transactions/)".
+For additional information about the stored procedures used to configure replication with Replicated Transactions services, see "[SkySQL Replication Helper Procedures for Replicated Transactions](<../Reference Guide/Sky Stored Procedures.md>)".

 <aside>
 💡 GTID (Global Transaction ID) is not supported.
 Inbound replication must be configured using the binary log file and position.
 </aside>

-## 1) Obtain Binary Log File and Position
+## 1. Obtain Binary Log File and Position

 **On the external primary server**, obtain the binary log file and position from which to start replication.